jhavl/swift/README.md

 ## Installing
 ### Using pip

-It is highly recommended to control Swift through the [Robotics Toolbox for Python](https://github.com/petercorke/robotics-toolbox-python).
+Swift is designed to be controlled through the [Robotics Toolbox for Python](https://github.com/petercorke/robotics-toolbox-python).
 By installing the toolbox through PyPI, swift is installed as a dependency

 ```shell script
 pip3 install roboticstoolbox-python